-Performance is measured based on segment loss before tax, as included in the internal management reports that are reviewed by the Group's CEO.
+Performance is measured based on segment profit/(loss) before tax, as included in the internal management reports that are reviewed by the Group's CEO.
 Segment loss before tax is used to measure performance as management believes that such information is the most relevant in evaluating the results of certain segments relative to other entities that operate within these industries.
 Inter-segment pricing is determined on an arm's length basis.

-The segmental results for the financial years ended 31 December 2020 and 2019 relate solely to the offshore rig services and supply chain management.
+The segmental results for the financial years ended 31 December 2022 and 2021 relate to the offshore rig services and supply chain management and vessels sales and newbuild as follow: